beer-psi/aptDL/README.md

 Once you've finished, just call the download script with `-auth authentication.json`.
 Reminder that each authentication will only work with one repo.

 ### Method 2: Helper script
-Use the extension cookies.txt to dump cookies of the repo's website, then run `get_token/Get-TokenNoSileo.ps1` and fill in the required information.
-Change where it saves the json with the flag `-output <LOCATION>`.
+- Use the extension cookies.txt to dump cookies of the repo's website
+- Run `get_token/Get-TokenNoSileo.ps1` and fill in the required information.
+You can change where it saves the json with the flag `-output <LOCATION>`.

 Tested to work on Chariz, Packix and Twickd by default.
 Other repos may need more work, as detailed [here.](https://github.com/extradummythicc/aptDL/wiki/Custom-workarounds-to-get-the-token-if-you-cannot-register-the-Sileo-URL-protocol#exceptions)